 Inspired by their first son who suffered from baby eczema and unable to find wipes which wouldn’t make his skin irritation worse, the parents scratched their own itch by developing the product their baby needed.

-The result of many years of development are these baby wipes which are hypoallergenic, pH balanced and dermatologically tested and approved.
+The result of many years of development, these baby wipes are hypoallergenic, pH balanced and dermatologically tested and approved.

 Dr. Butler’s – Organic, Chemical-Free Wet Wipes

-Developed by a physician with decades of experience, these wipes are completely free of any chemicals.
+Developed by a physician with decades of experience, these wipes are completely free of any harsh chemicals.

-They are hypoallergenic and only contain filtered water and natural botanicals like Rosemary oil extract, Aloe Barbadensis Leaf Extract as well as Vitamin E.
+They are hypoallergenic and only contain filtered water and natural botanicals like rosemary oil extract, aloe barbadensis leaf extract, and vitamin E.

 Frequently asked questions about wet wipes